-Pediatrics: MEPED547 Satisfies requirement for 3rd/4th-year sub-internship.
 Students are encouraged to take the course between January of the third year and December of the fourth year.
 The student will demonstrate pediatric intern level knowledge, attitudes and skills.
 The student is assigned to one of the Texas Children's Hospital's Pediatric Hospital Medicine (PHM) teams, consisting of an attending, one-to-two supervising residents, two-to-three interns, one-to-two clerkship students, and sometimes a PHM fellow.
 The sub-intern admits patients, evaluates all medical problems, and formulates a therapeutic plan under supervision.
 S/he is responsible for patient handoffs at the beginning and end of shifts.
 S/he writes and pends orders for co-signature prior to implementation.
 Admission orders stem from diagnosis specific EBM order sets.
 Sub-interns are on-call an average of every fourth night and are directly supervised by a resident.
 A faculty member is available at all times.
 During call, the sub-intern is responsible for cross-cover issues on all of his/her team's patients.
 Patient-family centered rounds (PFCR) are conducted daily at the bedside with the medical team.
 Attendance at educational conferences is highly recommended.
 The resident lecture series is held at noon on weekdays.
 Morning report is held Monday through Wednesday and Grand Rounds are on Friday.
 The exact time and location for these conferences varies and may be confirmed with the house staff office.

-Credits: 4.0 Course Director: Cara Lye, M.D.
-Surgery: MESUR501 or MESUR541 or MESUR546 Satisfies requirement for 3rd/4th-year sub-internship.
+Course Director: Cara Lye, M.D.

+Surgery: MESUR501 or MESUR541 or MESUR546

 Students are encouraged to take the elective between January of the third year and December of the fourth year.
 The student should increase his/her knowledge of the fundamentals of general surgical practice and acquire skills used in the evaluation and treatment of general surgical conditions.
 Sub-interns will, under supervision, admit patients, evaluate and formulate a plan, participate in operations and post-operative care, and write discharge summaries.
 Sub-interns are on call once a week during the 4-week rotation.
 The goal of this rotation is to develop the student's ability to make and implement a plan of care in a surgical patient thereby improving the student's readiness for the transition into an internship.

-Credits: 4.0 Course Director: Stacey Carter, M.D.
+Course Director: Stacey Carter, M.D.